nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## 3. Design

-This sector describes the architecture design of Upcycle with its components, and UML diagrams are used to support.
+This section describes the architecture design of Upcycle with its components, and UML diagrams are used to support.

 The overall architecture loosely follows the following diagram:
 ![Architecture](images/architecture.png)